Vitols999/QMS-WIKI/AxMaintainAutoPages.md

 ## General recommendations for editing the manual

 * The editor used for editing some text in the manual must use UTF-8 encoding (without BOM).
-Other encodings (such as Latin1) are not allowed even when using ASCII characters only!
+A different encoding (such as Latin1) is not allowed even when using ASCII characters only!
 Others might have used non-ASCII characters!

 * An MD page should have __exactly one__ top-level section, i.e. a line of the form